-3. Enter the password and confirm with "OK".
-The default password is instrument.
+- Enter the user password.The default password is instrument. - 4.
+Confirm with with "OK".

-After the connection is established, the current screen of the signal generator is displayed and the instrument can be remotely operated from the remote computer.
+When the VNC connection is established, the screen of the signal generator appears and you can operate the instrument from the remote computer.

 14.14.2.2 Using a VNC client software